Miserlou/NoDB/README.md

 If you are adding a non-trivial amount of new code, please include a functioning test in your PR.
 For AWS calls, we use the `placebo` library, which you can learn to use [in their README](https://github.com/garnaat/placebo#usage-as-a-decorator).
 The test suite will be run by [Travis CI](https://travis-ci.org/Miserlou/NoDB) once you open a pull request.

 Please include the GitHub issue or pull request URL that has discussion related to your changes as a comment in the code ([example](https://github.com/Miserlou/Zappa/blob/fae2925431b820eaedf088a632022e4120a29f89/zappa/zappa.py#L241-L243)).
 This greatly helps for project maintainability, as it allows us to trace back use cases and explain decision making.

-## See Also:

-* [s3sqlite](https://github.com/Miserlou/zappa-django-utils#using-an-s3-backed-database-engine) - An S3-backed database engine for Django

 ## License